catapano/catapano.github.io/index.md

 <img class="profile-picture" src="rhia_pro.jpg">

 I am a PhD candidate in Behavioral Marketing at Stanford Graduate School of Business.
+This summer, I'll be joining the Marketing faculty at University of Toronto.

 Broadly, I am interested in how consumer research can be leveraged to benefit society.
 In my first research stream, I examine how people can be shifted away from entrenched views, and factors that affect receptiveness to the opposition.
 In my second research stream, I explore the role of meaning in consumer satisfaction and decision-making.
 I am being co-advised by Zakary Tormala and Jennifer Aaker.